 Chateau Prieure Lichine History, Overview

 What we know of as Chateau Prieure Lichine today started out as a priory for Benedictine monks.
-The monks produced Bordeaux wine for dinner and various religious ceremonies.
-Like many estates during the French Revolution, Prieure Lichine was seized, split up and sold at auction.
+The monks produced wine for dinner and various religious ceremonies.
+Like many estates during the French Revolution, Prieure Lichine was seized, split up, and sold at auction.

 Because everything about the estate was in bad condition, Chateau Prieure-Lichine was sold for a song.
 Rumors are, the estate was bought for the ridiculous sum of only 8,000 British Pounds!

-After the estate was purchased, it was renamed Chateau Prieure Lichine, to honor the previous name and history of the property they retained the first part of the name, Prieure, and next they added the last name of the new owner.
-Thus Chateau Prieure Lichine was born.
+After the estate was purchased, it was renamed Chateau Prieure Lichine.
+To honor the previous name and history of the property, they retained the first part of the name, Prieure.
+Next, they added the last name of the new owner, and Chateau Prieure Lichine was born.

 Alexis Lichine was in many ways a visionary for Bordeaux.
 At the time he purchased the estate, tourists were rare in Bordeaux.
-When Alexis Lichine placed a large, showy sign on the D2, the main highway also known as the Route de Medoc.
+The neighboring chateau was not happy when Alexis Lichine placed a large, showy sign on the D2, the main highway, also known as the Route de Medoc.

-In late 2013, Chateau Prieure Lichine finished a complete renovation and modernization of their cellars and wine making facilities, giving them the ability to vinify their wine on a true parcel by parcel basis.
+In late 2013, Chateau Prieure Lichine finished a complete renovation and modernization of their cellars and winemaking facilities, giving them the ability to vinify their wine on a true parcel by parcel basis.